-Registrations and renewals from 1891 to 1977 are accessible through a virtual set of volumes titled the “Catalog of Copyright Entries” (CCEs), the back-up to the Office’s physical card catalog.
+Copyright registrations and renewals covering the period 1870 through 1977 are accessible through a physical card catalog housed in the Copyright Office and also through a virtual set of volumes titled the “Catalog of Copyright Entries” (CCEs), which cover 1891 to 1977.

-Copyright registrations for all works dating from January 1, 1978, to the present, as well as renewals and recorded documents, are accessible through the online Copyright Office catalog.
+The Copyright Office is an office of public record for copyright registrations and related documentation.
+Copyright registrations for all works dating from January 1, 1978, to the present, as well as renewals and recorded documents, are accessible through the Copyright Office online records catalog.

 In 1996, copyright was automatically restored in certain foreign works that were then in the public domain in the United States but were protected by copyright or neighboring rights in the source country.Read More